JacksonKuo/blog/_posts/2025-2-27-app-defense-part-8.markdown

 * `kubectl exec -it $(kubectl get pod -l app=springboot -o jsonpath="{.items[0].metadata.name}") -- /bin/bash`
 * `kubectl logs -l app=springboot --tail=100`

-Note to self, you shouldn't instantinate a service in the constructor.
+Note to self, you shouldn't instantiate a service in the constructor.
 That will breaks the autowiring.

 ```java
     public MfaService mfaService;